 It can be much easier than this.
 If you’ve created your notes digitally, all you need to do is spend a little time with your colleagues in a coffee shop right after the customer meeting.
 Clean up your typos, clarify some thoughts, expand others, and you’re on your way.

-I’ve saved the most important reason for last.
+I’ve saved the most important reason for this VoC tool for last.
 I’m not a psychologist and I don’t claim to fully understand this… but we’ve observed the same behavior over and over, so let me describe it: Usually five to ten minutes into our interviews, customers get very engaged… often even leaning forward physically.
 In many cases, interviews that were scheduled for two hours last three, four, five, or even six hours!

 Perhaps this is because customers see their ideas treated so respectfully: After all, how often does someone listen carefully to you, ask you intelligent questions about your ideas, record your thoughts for all to see, and keep checking to make sure they’re hearing you correctly?
 Right.
 It doesn’t happen to me either.